Yafira/quizzical/README.md

 ---

 <h3>⭐️ <b>Features:</b></h3>
-- Ability to pick a category, a difficulty level and type of questions you will like to answer<br>
+- Ability to pick a category, difficulty level and type of questions you will like to answer<br>

 ---